 In making a claim for an NOL, a concise statement showing its computation must be filed with the return for the year the NOL is used.
 For a carryback year, the statement can be filed with a Form 1045 or 1040X.
 Form 1045 (or Form 1139 for a corporation) must be filed within one year after the close of the NOL year.
 Form 1040X may be filed within three years of due date for the NOL year return.
-Schedule A (Form 1045) serves as a convenient NOL computation form.
+Schedules A and B (Form 1045) are used to compute the NOL and NOL carryovers.

-The NOL is not to be considered when calculating net earnings from selfemployment for the year to which the NOL is carried.
+The NOL is not considered when calculating net earnings from self-employment for the year to which the NOL is carried.

-A partnership (or small business corporation) is not allowed to claim an NOL, but each partner may use his or her share of the business NOL to determine his/her individual loss.
+A partnership or S corporation is not allowed to claim an NOL, but each partner or shareholder may use his or her share of the business NOL to determine his/her individual loss.
 A regular corporation's NOL is handled similarly to an individual's but the modifications and adjustments are calculated differently.